82/100 · Critical

 You can report adverse events from Risperidone to the FDA through their MedWatch program at www.fda.gov/medwatch, by calling 1-800-FDA-1088, or by completing Form FDA 3500.
 Healthcare professionals, consumers, and manufacturers can all submit reports.
 Reporting helps the FDA monitor drug safety after approval.

-Risperidone has a safety concern score of 85 out of 100 (high concern).
+Risperidone has a safety concern score of 82 out of 100 (high concern).
 This score is calculated from the ratio of serious to non-serious adverse events, the diversity of reported reactions, and the overall volume of reports relative to usage.
-Gynecomastia and hyperprolactinemia are prominent adverse events, indicating potential hormonal disruption.
+High incidence of serious adverse events (66.3%) and weight gain issues.

-Key safety signals identified in Risperidone's adverse event data include: GYNAECOMASTIA.
-HYPERPROLACTINAEMIA.
-ABNORMAL WEIGHT GAIN.
-SUICIDE ATTEMPT.
-DRUG INTERACTION.
+Key safety signals identified in Risperidone's adverse event data include: Gynaecomastia and obesity are key safety signals, with high report counts..
+Suicidal ideation and attempts are significant safety concerns..
+Extrapyramidal disorders and weight gain are critical safety signals..
 These signals are derived from patterns in FDA reports and should be discussed with a healthcare provider for personalized assessment.

-Risperidone may interact with other medications, potentially altering its effectiveness or increasing side effect risk.
-Caution is advised when combining with drugs affecting dopamine or serotonin pathways.
+Risperidone can cause drug interactions, particularly with other antipsychotics and sedatives, and should be used with caution.
 Always inform your healthcare provider about all medications, supplements, and over-the-counter drugs you are taking before starting Risperidone.

 Risperidone has 254,329 adverse event reports on file with the FDA.
-Weight gain and increased weight are frequently reported, suggesting a significant metabolic impact.
+Gynaecomastia and obesity are among the most reported side effects.
 The volume of reports for Risperidone reflects both the drug's usage level and the vigilance of the reporting community.

-Risperidone is an antipsychotic medication with a known risk profile for metabolic and endocrine side effects, which are reflected in the reported adverse events.
+Regulatory oversight is ongoing, with regular updates on safety profiles and warnings issued.
 For the most current regulatory information, check the FDA's drug labeling database or consult your pharmacist.